ede-n/esgo-tools/README.md

 ![Build](https://github.com/ede-n/esgo-tools/actions/workflows/golang.yaml/badge.svg)

-Tooling for interacting with ElasticSearch written GoLang!
+Tooling to interact with ElasticSearch written in GoLang!

 ## How to install?